tarxvftech/ZUM_AMBEServer/README.md

 ```

 ### Network Flashing
-You can compile the firmware with ArduinoOTA.
+You can compile the firmware with ArduinoOTA by defining `OTA` in `main.cpp`.
 Flash with `pio run -t upload --upload-port IP_ADDRESS_HERE`.
 (Untested in Docker).
 This is not working right now (suspect the flash partition layout is incompatible with OTA) and is disabled by default.